 The central directory portion involves using a repository of all user and group data for your business.
 A key role of this piece is to synchronize the directory across your business, which can span both on-site and cloud components.
 Once properly fitted, it will enable a single view of all users and permissions.

-Identity Management and Multi-Factor Authentication
+Identity Management and Two-Factor Authentication

-With adaptive MFA, you can configure a password with less experience using smartphones or physical tokens.
+With adaptive two-factor authentication, you can configure a password with less experience using smartphones or physical tokens.
 Users can access all their applications seamlessly through a single authentication, reducing the risk of weak password practices.
 Implementing these tools and other key security measures will protect and benefit IT teams, your business, and employees alike.

 How KT Connections Can Help Your Identity Management